 Poetics of Relation

-The exhibition featured works by Matthew Grant Anson, Kiyomi Fukui, Cheryl Humphreys, Olga Lah, Elena Manferdini, Mike McMullen, Michael Nannery and Miggie Wong at the DAC Gallery in downtown Los Angeles.
+The exhibition featured works by Matthew Grant Anson, Kiyomi Fukui, Cheryl Humphreys, Olga Lah, Elena Manferdini, Mike McMullen, Michael Nannery and Miggie Wong at the Downtown Art Center (DAC), Los Angeles.
 The DAC Gallery (as part of the Exceptional Children's Foundation) supports artists with special needs through their art studio and gallery programming.
 Partial proceeds from every show they host benefit their non-profit.
+The art catalog was designed by Arms Studio.

 In 2006, Martinican philosopher and poet Éduard Glissant published a book titled Poetics of Relation.
 In this book, Glissant explores the possibilities of a new language that would be capable of writing the colonized Antillean culture into history by escaping imposed language deriving from the French.
 In search of this fully hybrid language, he sees ‘imagination’ as the only force that could generate such a new language and ‘relation’ as the process of this productive change.
 His study and work begins with the realization that most cultures and nations that have established themselves over history have tended to form around an idea of power – the totalitarian drive of a single root – rather than around a fundamental relationship with the other.

-Poetics of Relation suggests interdisciplinarity as a hopeful and generative force that can prompt the knowledge that our identity is no longer complete within the filiation but also in the relation with others.
-Imagination - other than memory and reason – can see the impossible, thus it can help to create something that doesn’t exist yet.
+I suggest interdisciplinarity as a hopeful and generative force that can prompt the knowledge that our identity is no longer complete within the notion of filiation but also in the relation with others.
+Imagination - other than memory and reasoning – can see the impossible, thus it can help to create something that doesn’t exist, yet.
 Relation can bring change as it creates a different perception of the self and the other.
-Furthermore, the exhibition is an attempt to unravel a ‘micro-history’ of interdisciplinary art by looking at various practices employed by local artists based in Los Angeles.
-Their works of art are in many ways representative of the latest positions and contexts of interdisciplinary art on a larger scale.

-The discussion of ‘interdisciplinary art’ has become mainstream in the art world.
+The discussion of interdisciplinarity has become mainstream in the art world and beyond.
 The term is heard more often now than ever before, and the word, a composite of the Latin prefix ‘inter’ (between) and the word ‘discipline’ (a branch of knowledge or practice), presents itself as self-explanatory.
-But what is the exact connotation of the term?
-What role and value does interdisciplinarity have in today’s art?
+But what do we really mean?
+What role and value does it have in today’s art?
 To some extent, every art consists of various disciplines.
 Especially our contemporary lifestyle enables us to stay connected and informed on multiple subjects and all at the same time.
 In a time when more contemporary artists study and merge different thoughts in order to create art that is less skilled and more intellectual, when does a work of art become interdisciplinary?

 Interdisciplinary art, not to confuse with multidisciplinary art, does not merely imply that two or more disciplines are used to produce one work of art (which is the essential definition of multidisciplinary art).
 Beyond its descriptive meaning, the term represents an idea that the work of art is positioned determinedly in between the traditional arts so that new relationships are built.
 The term prompts the position and attitude that the work of art doesn’t conform to accepted standards or categories of art, but rather introduces an unfamiliar logic to the discussion of what art can be.
 With that in mind, an interdisciplinary work of art also resides within the territory of intentional ambivalence.
 The work of art is derived from the various familiar mediums or disciplines that viewers can recognize as counterparts.
 However, none of them are characterized as primary and secondary, dominant and inferior with each other.
 The new unit of the work does not signify singularity, but rather proposes a flexible bond of becoming one single novel discipline.
 The decisive act of collapsing and setting apart creates temporary relations, wherein different parts unite but also juxtapose and never dissolve in one another.